Documentation Index

 -

-Create a dedicated sysctl configuration file:
+Create a sysctl configuration file:

 sudo tee /etc/sysctl.d/90-nebius-tcp-window.conf >/dev/null <<'EOF'